 Database management systems are widely used in businesses, educational institutions and other organizations to manage the information critical to their operations.
-Today many databases are used on the world wide web to make information available to millions of web users at the click of a mouse.
+Today online databases are used on the world wide web to make information available to millions of web users at the click of a mouse.
 Examples include online stores, government information sites, and the personal information stored by your school, employer or university.

-There are many web sites that give basic information about relational databases.
+There are lots of web sites that give basic information about relational databases.
 Here are a few:

 Wikipedia's article on relational databases.

 How Stuff Works: What are relational databases?

-Of course, a Google or YouTube search for Relational Databases will yield many more sources for learning more about this topic.
+Of course, a Google or YouTube search for Relational Databases will yield hundreds of sources for learning more about this topic.

 Nearly everyone has had experience putting together a list of some kind—an phone list of classmates, a club member address list, or a customer list.
 Efficient record keeping is fundamental to operating any successful organization.
 Often such lists might take the form of a simple table, especially for smaller groups.
 Consider the following list of employees for a fictional company, Acme Co.

 |Acme Co.
 Personnel|